See the user documentation for details on how to build, run, and instrument Zebra.

 Create an design PR using the RFC template.

-Take the next available RFC number (not conflicting with any existing RFCs or design PRs) and name the RFC file accordingly, e.g.,
+When the RFC is merged, take the next available RFC number (not conflicting with any existing RFCs or design PRs) and name the RFC file accordingly, e.g.,

 0027-my-feature.mdfor number 27.
 Make sure that